Research Highlight of the Year 4: Making osteoarthritis peer mentoring accessible

 How patient voices shaped a new approach for osteoarthritis care.

-A team from the University of Leeds have developed a remote support programme to help people with osteoarthritis facing disadvantage.
-The programme involves ‘peer mentoring’ – a trained volunteer giving guided support to someone else with the same condition.
+A team from the University of Leeds have developed a remote support programme to help people with osteoarthritis facing ‘socioeconomic disadvantage’ – barriers linked to factors such as education, income or housing.
+Over six remote sessions, a trained volunteer gives guided support to someone else with the same condition, a process known as ‘peer mentoring’.

 “This study developed a peer mentorship programme that we hope will bridge gaps in arthritis care and reduce inequality.
 The programme aims to help people feel less isolated, more confident, and better able to manage their symptoms.”